Great Barrier Reef at risk of becoming dumping ground

 In order to prevent unacceptable new stress on this already-vulnerable ecosystem, WWF is calling on the Australian government to ban all dumping of dredge spoil in the Great Barrier Reef World Heritage Site.

-“The Great Barrier Reef is one of the planet's richest ocean habitats, home to endangered species, a valuable economic asset for Australia, and a natural treasure for the whole world.
-Turning the reef into a dumping ground is the wrong choice for the and makes no business sense, particularly to build ports that are unnecessary,” said WWF International Director General Marco Lambertini.
+“The Great Barrier Reef is one of the planet’s richest ocean habitats, home to endangered species, a valuable economic asset for Australia, and a natural treasure for the whole world.
+Turning the reef into a dumping ground is the wrong choice for the environment and makes no business sense, particularly to build ports that are unnecessary,” said WWF International Director General Marco Lambertini.

 Port expansion plans call for the dredging of approximately 51 million cubic metres of the ocean floor, enough seabed to fill up New York City’s Empire State Building 49 times.
 Much of that waste could be dumped in the Great Barrier Reef’s sensitive World Heritage waters, where it can cause damaging plumes of sediment that can drift for up to 80 kilometres.
 Dredging and dumping can smother corals and threaten the survival of endangered species like marine turtles.